uic-big-data/assignment-1/README.md

 ### Submission
 The delivery of the assignment will be done using GitHub Classes.
 You are free to use any external library for your assignment.

 [git](https://en.wikipedia.org/wiki/Git) is a version control system, designed to help developers track different versions of your code, synchronize them across different machines, and collaborate with others.
 Follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git on your computer.
 [GitHub](https://github.com/) is a website that supports git as a service.
-[This](https://guides.github.com/activities/hello-world/) a nice tutorial on how to get started with git and GitHub.
+[This](https://guides.github.com/activities/hello-world/) is a nice tutorial on how to get started with git and GitHub.

 We will provide a GitHub Classroom link for each assignment.
 Follow the link to create a repository.
 Use `git clone` to get a local copy of the newly created repository.
 After writing your code, you can push your modifications to the server using `git commit` followed by `git push`.
 For example, if your username is `uic-user`: